godfreynolan/jetpacks/readme.md

 ```

 Using callbacks, when the `star` icon is clicked, the click event can be propagated from the `adapter` to the `fragment`.
 Then, the fragment can invoke the favorite or unfavorite call to the `view model`.
-In the `StopFragment`'s `onCreateView`, add the following code to favorite or unfavorite a route
+In the `StopFragment`'s `onCreateView`, the following code was added
 ```kotlin
  ...